moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_instance.md

 ### Step 2 - Choose your image

-After inputing your server basic information, you have to choose a starting image for your server.
+After inputting your server basic information, you have to choose a starting image for your server.

 You can choose this image from three sources: